palexand/palexand.github.io/personal.md

 - The Technoelders - Probably a neo-funk band.
 Must have a Hammond B-3.
 Thanks to Joey Orr for this one.
+- The Atomic Gs - Definitely a ska band.
+Name comes from the translation of RESOLUTE semantics to Copland.

 # Bio